-I regularly write stories.
-For one of these - the thoughts series - I actually publish stuff too.
-The first two parts (out of a total of six) are already out.
+Next to short stories, I also write longer ones.
+For one of these - the Thoughts series - I actually publish stuff too.
+The first three parts (out of a total of six) are already out.
 You can download them for free.
 Well, almost free: if you read them, do drop me a note afterwards to share your experiences.
 You get bonus points if you can find spelling errors.

 |E-books||Part 1||Part 2||Part 3||Part 4|